SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

       accessStrategies:
         - handler: allow
 ````
-With this configuration, we are exposing the service with the name number-history-service, with no handlers, allowing any GET HTTP connection.
+With this configuration we are exposing the service with the name number-history-service, with no handlers, allowing any GET HTTP connection.

 5. Type ```:wq``` and select the Enter key to save the changes.